dward2/BME547/Lectures/git_workflow.md

 Example:  git clone https://github.com/dward2/calculator.git partner_calculator
 ```

-* Using the feature branch approach, add a total cholesterol check feature
+* Develop the total cholesterol code on a feature branch of your partner's
-to their code.
-  - <200: Normal
-  - 200 - 239: Borderline high
-  - \>=240: High
-* Push the new branch to their GitHub repository.
+repository and push it up to their GitHub repository.
-* Open a Pull Request and include your partner as a reviewer.
+* On GitHub in your partner's repositoriy, qpen a Pull Request and include your
+partner as a reviewer.
 Do not merge
 the Pull Request.
 That is up to the partner who owns the repository.

-## If Time
-* Validate input
-* Tags
-* Issues
-* Linking code to issue
-* Linking issue to PR or commits
-* Closing issue in PR